officelearn/azure-docs.sv-se/articles/iot-edge/tutorial-deploy-custom-vision.md

     ```json
         "routes": {
-          "CameraCaptureToIoTHub": "FROM /messages/modules/cameraCapture/outputs/* INTO $upstream"
+          "cameraCaptureToIoTHub": "FROM /messages/modules/cameraCapture/outputs/* INTO $upstream"
         },
     ```